| caterwauls |

 is the Mini Cooper S of today and then there are the

-REAL Mini Coopers - this one would get over 125 mph A guy name Wray Nixon appeared at Westwood Mountain High
+REAL Mini Coopers - this one would get over 125 mph and scare

-Race track one year and wowed the spectators AND his competitors by being
+race track one year and wowed the spectators AND his competitors by being

 clocked on the back straight at 147 miles per hour in his Mini Cooper S!
 The black 777 car was